Ashen-Vaults/alexsh.github.io/about.md

 Hi, I’m **Alex**, a passionate software engineer at [PHL Collective](https://www.phlcollective.com/) with over six years of experience in the video game industry.
 I specialize in cross-platform development, build pipeline automation, and performance optimization, but I’m always eager to tackle new challenges that contribute to a project’s success.

 I’ve worn many hats as a software engineer, exploring diverse aspects of game development.
-Whether its rendering in C++ with low-level APIs like DirectX 12, NVN, Agc, or Gnm, automating build pipelines with Jenkins using Groovy and Python, or implementing core game mechanics, I thrive on solving complex technical problems.
+Whether it's rendering in C++ with low-level APIs like DirectX 12, NVN, Agc, or Gnm, automating build pipelines with Jenkins using Groovy and Python, or implementing core game mechanics, I thrive on solving complex technical problems.

 Throughout my career, I’ve collaborated closely with artists, designers, producers, writers, audio engineers, and fellow programmers to ship nine titles across multiple platforms.
 Each project presented unique challenges—some straightforward, others complex—and through teamwork and dedication, I’m proud to have played a key role in their successful launches.